 A few months after the cessation of hostilities, classes resumed in an old Spanish-type building along Legarda Street in Sampaloc, Manila.
-It was the first law school opened after World War II which boasted of a strong faculty lineup, among whom were Fred Ruiz Castro, who later became Chief Justice of the Supreme Court, and Ruperto G. Martin and Antonio Barredo, who were likewise appointed as Associate Justices of the same court.
-It also had an active student population that was in the thick of every burning national issue at the time.
+It was the first law school opened after World War II which boasted of a strong faculty lineup, among whom were Fred Ruiz Castro, who later became Chief Justice of the Supreme Court, and Ruperto G. Martin and Antonio Barredo, who became Associate Justices of the same court.
+The AUSL had an active student population that was in the thick of every burning national issue at that time.

-In 1948, the School was moved to Plaza Guipit, along with the other colleges of Arellano University.
+In 1948, the School was moved to Plaza Guipit, along with other colleges of Arellano University.
 In 1955, the school was relocated back to its old site in Legarda, but this time housed in a modern four-storey concrete building.

-It was during Magsalin Jr. deanship when Nelson S. Victorino (No.6 in 1993)landed a place among the top ten in the bar examination.
+It was during Justice Antonio Eduardo B. Nachura's deanship when Nelson S. Victorino (No.6 in 1993) landed a place among the top ten in the bar examination.
 During the term of Dean Jose R. Sundiang, Sr., three graduates of Arellano University School of Law landed among the Bar topnotchers for two consecutive years, namely Paolo Carlo C. Tolentino (No. 3 in 2010), Daren L. Salipsip (No. 10 in 2010) and Cherry Liez O. Rafal-Roble (No. 3 in 2011).
 Also in 2011, Arellano University School of Law-Arellano Law Foundation was awarded recognition by the Board of Legal Education as one of the Top Ten Law Schools in the Philippines.